-There is much detail in the NPPF which requires development ensure the conservation and enhancement of the natural, built and historic environment, including landscapes.
-Paragraph 189, "Heritage assets range from sites and buildings of local historic value....so that they can be enjoyed for their contribution to the quality of life of existing and future generations".
-Paragraph 190, "Plans should set out a positive strategy for the conservation and enjoyment of the historic environment".
-Planning (Listed Buildings and Conservation Areas) Act (1990) clearly states the within the Planning process there should be due consideration to the preservation of Listed Buildings and their settings.
-This is echoed in the Maidstone Local Plan 3.5 "Protection of the borough's distinct urban and rural heritage remains an important issue for the council".
+There is much detail in the NPPF which requires development ensure the conservation and enhancement or the natural, built and historic environment, including landscapes.
+Paragraph 189, "Heritage assets ra from sites and buildings of local historic value...so that they can be enjoyed for their contribution quality of life of existing and future generations".
+Paragraph 190, "Plans should set out a positive strate for the conservation and enjoyment of the historic environment".
+Planning (Listed Buildings a Conservation Areas) Act (1990) clearly states the within the Planning process there shou consideration to the preservation of Listed Buildings and their settings.
+This is echoed in the Maids: Local Plan 3.5 "Protection of the borough's distinct urban and rural heritage remains an important issue 1 the council".